rust-lang/rfcs/text/0000-if-let-chains.md

 ## Appendix B.7
 [Appendix B.7]: #appendix-b7

+A number of survey participants noted that separating with `if` is noisy and looks as if braces are missing.

 1. > Using multiple `if`s feels very weird (it looks like there are some
    > missing braces and the indentation is wrong).